Illinois Hunting License - Steps to Buy Your IL Hunters License

 • Resident Veteran Hunting License Available to qualifying veterans who are Illinois residents.

-• Resident Lifetime Hunting License Provides lifetime hunting privileges for residents; separate stamps and species-specific permits still required.
+• Resident Lifetime Hunting License Provides lifetime hunting privileges for residents; separate stamps and species-specific permits are still required.

 Non-Resident Hunting Licenses